-3.10 The qualifying interests are reefs and grey seals.
-There are no connective pathways between the proposals in the local development plan and the reefs.
-Grey seals come ashore to breed.
-They feed within the Firth of Forth.
+3.7 The qualifying interests are reefs and grey seals.
+Grey seals come ashore to breed and they feed within the Firth of Forth.
 None of the proposals within the proposed East Lothian LDP will influence land management or use at the haulout sites on the Isle of May.
-Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station has been identified as potentially having LSE, but as there are no detailed proposals it is not possible to carry out a meaningful assessment at this stage.
-To remove any uncertainty, the wording of the proposals that are brought forward for the site.
-The Isle of May SAC has been screened out of further consideration.
+Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station, has been identified as potentially having LSE.
+At this stage, there are no detailed proposals for the nature and scope of any development that may come forward under this proposal.
+However, given the coastal location of the site, there is a potential for effects on qualifying interests to arise from any development that altered the quality or availability of feeding habitat or prey for those species, or created disturbance.
+There is also the potential for a further policy: EGT3 - Forth Coast Area of Co-ordinated Action to give rise to LSE, if it results in developments within the marine zone (which is by no means certain).
+None of the other policies or spatial proposals within the proposed East Lothian LDP has been identified as having a connective pathway to the qualifying interests.
+Consequently, Isle of May SAC has been screened out of further consideration other than for proposal EGT1 and EGT3.